 The primary means of maximising revenue from, and hence capital value of, wind and hydro assets is to keep the plant available to generate and to maximise the revenue per unit of generation.
-The highest levels of electricity generation can be achieved by proactive management of the operation and maintenance providers by managing planned downtime during less windy periods and ensuring that unplanned downtime is kept to a minimum.
-To this end the Board has encouraged the Investment

-Manager to recruit, within its existing management fee structure, specialist in-house engineering experts who continually review operational performance data to identify opportunities to improve performance of both the machines and the contractors.
+The highest levels of electricity generation can be achieved by proactive management of the operation and maintenance providers by managing planned downtime and ensuring that unplanned downtime is kept to a minimum.
+To this end the Board has encouraged the Investment Manager to recruit, within its existing management fee structure, specialist inhouse engineering experts who continually review operational performance data to identify opportunities to improve performance of both the machines and the contractors.